 The TRITON toolbar, located under the banner, allows you to:

-- Move between modules of the TRITON Manager. - Connect to the Appliance manager for any V-Series Appliances deployed in your network. - Configure global TRITON Settings that affect all installed modules. - Access Help, tutorials, product information, and Technical Support resources.
+- Move between modules of the TRITON Manager. - View a list of Appliances deployed in your network. - Configure global TRITON Settings that affect all installed modules. - Access Help, tutorials, product information, and Technical Support resources.

 The Web module toolbar